- Oops!Something went wrong.Please try again later.

-Dividends are usually paid out of company profits, so if a company pays out more than it earned then its dividend is usually at greater risk of being cut.
-That's why it's good to see Community Trust Bancorp paying out a modest 36% of its earnings.
+Dividends are typically paid out of company income, so if a company pays out more than it earned, its dividend is usually at a higher risk of being cut.
+Community Trust Bancorp paid out a comfortable 34% of its profit last year.

 Companies that pay out less in dividends than they earn in profits generally have more sustainable dividends.
 The lower the payout ratio, the more wiggle room the business has before it could be forced to cut the dividend.